matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 ```

 So the other problem is language model complexity.
 C++ is a very
-complex language, and so is Haskell, and so is Java and so are most of
+complex language, and so is Haskell, and so is Java, and so are most
-them.
+of them.
 Clojure is very small.
-It is not quite Scheme small, but it is
+It is not quite Scheme small, but it
-small compared to the others.
+is small compared to the others.
 And it is just the basic lambda
 calculus kind of thing with immutable functional core.
 There are
 functions.
 There are values.
 You can call functions on values and
 get other values.
 That is it.
 There is no hierarchy.
 There is no